It is a fall of the upper eyelid. It can worsen after being awake longer when the individual’s muscles are tired.

 Other causes of ptosis include eyelid neoplasms, neurofibromas, or scarring after inflammation or surgery.
 Mild ptosis can occur with aging.

-A drooping eyelid may be one of the first signs of a third nerve palsy due to a brain aneurysm, which is otherwise asymptomatic and is known as ocular motor nerve palsy.
+A drooping eyelid may be one of the first signs of a third nerve palsy due to a brain aneurysm, otherwise asymptomatic and known as ocular motor nerve palsy.

 Classification and symptoms of ptosis